 On 1 October 1959, the OVCA came into being, succeeding the Curling Association of Ottawa.
 The first President of the OVCA was C.A.L.
 Murchison of the Granite Curling Club of West Ottawa.

-As a result of a tripartite agreement entered into in 1962-1963, the OVCA began functioning as the coordinating body for the OVCA, the Ontario Curling Association (the “OCA”) and the Branch.
+As a result of a tripartite agreement entered into in 1962-1963, the OVCA began functioning as the coordinating body for the OVCA, the Ontario Curling Association (the “OCA”) and the Canadian Branch of the Royal Caledonian Curling Club (the “Branch” – this version of the Branch became Curling Quebec).
 This function related to clubs in the City of Ottawa and the surrounding Ottawa-St. Lawrence Valley areas.
 The OVCA continued in this role until 2001, at which point the OCA withdrew from the agreement and a new arrangement was struck between the OVCA and the Branch.
 As a result, the OVCA coordinated Branch events in the OVCA area, collecting membership fees, receiving entries, managing entry fees, and remitting moneys to the Branch.